suxuekun/libpyiotcloud/_setup_devguide/README_device_messaging_api.md

-# Device Firmware Messaging API Documentation
+# MQTTS Device Messaging API Documentation

 This is for the firmware developers.